aelkayesh/sdc_p2/README.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
-*training set accuracy up to %99.4
+*training set accuracy up to %93
-* validation set accuracy of %
+* validation set accuracy of %86
-* test set accuracy ranging between %20 and %60 (I didn't re-run the test phase, it was a complete restart of the kernel)
+* test set accuracy 91%

-Training and validation accuracy were doing both well, approaching 99%, which means the model was learning well.
-The testing accuracy reached % which i
+Training and validation accuracy were doing ok, The testing accuracy reached 91% which means that the training set could cover a lot of cases in the test test

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?